MazBer/SpaceEscape/README.md

-# Space-Escape
+# Space Escape

 #### ING

 I have created a simple game using Unity.
-It is the Beta 0.06 version and it has many shortcomings.
+It is the Beta 0.07 version and it has many shortcomings.
 I would be very happy if you could share your ideas.

 #### TR

 Unity'yi kullanarak basit bir oyun geliştirdim.
-Beta 0.06 sürümü olup birçok eksiği bulunmaktadır.
+Beta 0.07 sürümü olup birçok eksiği bulunmaktadır.
 Fikirlerinizi paylaşırsanız çok mutlu olurum.

 ## News

 #### ING
-- Fixed bug about difficulty.
-- Four planets were added for the background.
+- Seven planets were added for the background.
 - UI has been updated.
-- Ranks have been added to the game.
-- Settings scene added.
+- Shortcuts added.
-- Space Way scene added.
+- Ships scene added.
-- Bugs in the planets have been fixed.
 #### TR
-- Zorlukla ilgili hata düzeltildi.
-- Arka plan için dört gezegen eklendi.
+- Arka plan için yedi gezegen eklendi.
 - UI güncellendi.
-- Rütbeler oyuna eklendi.
-- Ayarlar sahnesi eklendi.
+- Kısayollar eklendi.
-- Uzay Yolu sahnesi eklendi.
+- Ships sahnesi eklendi.
-- Gezegenler ile ilgili hatalar düzeltildi.

 ## Screenshots